r3muxd/MonoGame/Documentation/tutorials/AppModel_GameLoop.md

 [Automatic Rotation and Scaling](AutomaticRotation.md)

-Describes automatic rotation and scaling in the XNA Framework.
-Rotation and scaling are done in hardware at no performance cost to the game.
+Describes rotation and scaling in the MonoGame Framework on Mobile Platforms.

 © 2012 Microsoft Corporation.
 All rights reserved.
 © 2018 @MonoGameTeam.
 All rights reserved.